 4. What’s the difference between .com and .net — and all the other dots?

 By far, the most popular domain name extension (those letters after the dot) is com.
 And since you want your domain name to be memorable for customers, you should stick to that, if possible.
 The rules for domain names are sometimes kind of loose. gov is for government, edu for schools, etc. For your purposes, stick to .com or .net and you’ll be good.
-If you have questions on your specific domain, just ask.
+If you have questions about your specific domain, just ask.

 5. What’s the big deal?
 Why is a domain name so important?